Skip to content

 HashMap<String, Object> map = new HashMap<>()

-map.put("ft_key_will_change", "ft_value_change"); //ft_key_will_change this value will be changed to ft_value_change when stopping the resource
+map.put("ft_key_will_change", "ft_value_change"); //ft_key_will_change value will be modified to ft_value_change during stopResource

 FTRUMGlobalManager.get().stopResource(uuid,map);

-// Scene 1
+// Scenario 1

-//Request starts
+//Request start

 FTRUMGlobalManager.get().startResource("resourceId")

-//Request ends
+//Request end

 FTRUMGlobalManager.get().stopResource("resourceId")